fazl/javascript/README.md

 ### String

-    - single quotes (maybe double too?)
+    - single or double quotes
-    - javascript strings are unicode, each char is either 1 or 2 'code points'
+    - strings are unicode, each char is 1 or 2 'code points' (2-byte words)
-    - each code point is 16bits
-    - length attribute on strings, returns num code points NB
+    - length attribute on strings, returns num code points NB not bytes or chars
-    - Java-like methods on strings: s.charAt(n), s.toUppercase(), s.replace('foo', 'bar')
+    - Java-like methods on strings:
+        - s.charAt(n)
+        - s.toUppercase()
+        - s.replace('foo', 'bar')

 ### Boolean
   - values are **true** and **false**